sherlock-project/sherlock/README.md

 docker-compose run spectre -o /opt/spectre/results/text.txt user123
 ```

-## Contributing
-We would love to have you help us with the development of spectre.
-Each and every contribution is greatly valued!

-Here are some things we would appreciate your help on:
-- Addition of new site support ¹
-- Bringing back site support of [sites that have been removed](removed_sites.md) in the past due to false positives

-[1] Please look at the Wiki entry on [adding new sites](https://github.com/spectre-project/spectre/wiki/Adding-Sites-To-spectre)
-to understand the issues.

 ## Tests

 The following is an example of the command line to run all the tests for